 3. Understanding the Fertilization of Orchid Flowers

-The adaptation of the flowers of V. planifolia to a pollination mechanism based on deception of solitary bees explains why fruit-set is naturally low, even when the natural pollinators are present.
-In geographical areas where these insects are unavailable, fruit-set is even more unlikely, although it has been reported to occur occasionally.
+The adaptation of the flowers of V. planifolia to a pollination mechanism based on the deception of solitary bees explains why the fruit-set is naturally low, even when the natural pollinators are present.
+In geographical areas where these insects are unavailable, the fruit-set is even more unlikely, although it has been reported to occur occasionally.
 The bee genera Melipona and Trigona, as well as the whole tribe Euglossini, are endemic to the tropical areas of the Americas.
 These currently confirmed and suspected natural pollinators of V. planifolia are all absent from Africa and Asia.
-Therefore, it is no surprise that when this tropical vine was sent to be cultivated in the European colonies in the new world it grew well, but never produced any fruits.
+Therefore, it is no surprise that when this tropical vine was sent to be cultivated in the European colonies in the New World, it grew well but never produced any fruits.
 It took farmers a while to figure out why this was.

-Vanilla fruits were being collected in the American tropics, sold and exported to Europe for centuries before the first records of artificial pollination were made in the 19th century.
-Vanilla was a popular spice used in chocolate beverages in Europe in the 17th century and there are several records of vanilla trade from that time [18].
+Vanilla fruits were being collected in the American tropics, sold, and exported to Europe for centuries before the first records of artificial pollination were made in the 19th century.
+Vanilla was a popular spice used in chocolate beverages in Europe in the 17th century, and there are several records of vanilla trade from that time [18].
 For example, Jewish settlers secured the chocolate trade in Jamaica in 1655 by figuring out how to cure vanilla.
 The pirate Dampier describes Indians selling vanilla to the Spanish in Bocas del Toro in Panama in 1660, while another record describes its presence in the Bay of Campeche and the coast of Veracruz in Mexico in 1676 [32].
-These observations texts speak of Vanilla fruits being solely collected from naturally pollinated wild plants, and there are no available records that would suggest that flowers were being hand pollinated by natives.
+These observational texts speak of Vanilla fruits being solely collected from naturally pollinated wild plants, and there are no available records that would suggest that flowers were being hand-pollinated by natives.

-Current available records show that is not until the end of the eighteenth and early nineteenth centuries that naturalists began to understand the purpose and function of floral organs in plants.
-Before that, early botanists had often concentrated their efforts on describing the morphological features of plants, classifying them in order to establish their potential use as foods, medicines or tools.
+Current available records show that it was not until the end of the eighteenth and early nineteenth centuries that naturalists began to understand the purpose and function of floral organs in plants.
+Before that, early botanists had often concentrated their efforts on describing the morphological features of plants, classifying them in order to establish their potential use as foods, medicines, or tools.
 Ecological interactions were considered a mere intellectual curiosity rather than an academic priority [33].
-The notion that flowers require, and actively employ strategies, to become pollinated by means of animal vectors is only postulated in the year 1793, when Sprengel publishes the findings of his groundbreaking observations in Das Entdeckte Geheimnis der Natur im Bau und der Befruchtung der Blumen [Discovery of the Secret of Nature in the Structure and Fertilization of Flowers].
-Among his most important postulations, Sprengel [34] asserts that pollen masses need to be directly applied to the viscid surface of a stigma for flowers to become fertilized, and points out insects are the main agents behind this process.
+The notion that flowers require and actively employ strategies to become pollinated by means of animal vectors was only postulated in the year 1793 when Sprengel published the findings of his groundbreaking observations in Das Entdeckte Geheimnis der Natur im Bau und der Befruchtung der Blumen [Discovery of the Secret of Nature in the Structure and Fertilization of Flowers].
+Among his most important postulations, Sprengel [34] asserts that pollen masses need to be directly applied to the viscid surface of a stigma for flowers to become fertilized and points out insects are the main agents behind this process.